scoheb/hacbs-demos-old/mvp/README.md

 Link service accounts to secrets in DEVWORKSPACE

-`oc secrets link pipeline redhat-appstudio-registry-pull-secret --for=pull,mount -n dev-release-team`
+`oc secrets link pipeline redhat-appstudio-registry-pull-secret --for=pull,mount -n dev-release-team-tenant`

 Create image pull secret that will be used by the Release Service pipeline account in MANAGEDWORKSPACE